Unveiling $\delta$ Scuti and $\gamma$ Doradus Hybrid Pulsation of HD 53166 and HD 53349 Plus Rich Frequencies in HD 52788 -- Catalogs of 70552 $\delta$ Sct and 8080 $\gamma$ Dor: Results

-C1= HD 53166 (=TIC 279431011, $V$=8\fm17, A1V, RA=07:00:34.60 Dec=-58:23:36.27 J2000.0), its \textit{TESS} light curves are available in sectors 2--13 in 2-minute cadence, and 24 sectors (2--13, 27--39) as HLSP-QLP products in cadence of 30-minute and 10-minute, respectively.
-With \textit{TESS} data we reveal the star to be a new $\delta$ Scuti-type pulsating variable star.
+HD 53166 (=TIC 279431011, $V$=8\fm17, A1V, RA=07:00:34.60, Dec=$-$58:23:36.26 J2000.0), its \textit{TESS} light curves are available on sectors 2--13 in both 2-minute cadence (SPOC products) and 30-minute cadence (TASOC,TESS-SPOC, and QLP), and on sectors 27--39 as HLSP-QLP products in cadence of 10-minute.
+Total 24 sectors.
+With \textit{TESS} data we reveal the star seems to be a new $\gamma$ Doradus and $\delta$ Scuti hybrid pulsating variable star.
 Pulsation frequency contents are given in Table~\ref{tab:53166-freq}.
-See Figure~\ref{fig:53166-sp-SNR}.
+Figure~\ref{fig:53166-sp-SNR} shows the light curves on sector 12 and periodograms for the 2-minute cadence data on sectors 2--12 together with the 10-minute cadence data on sectors 27--39, respectively.